-Our example therefore represents an important model system where multiple scattering enhancements can affect single particle sensing and tracking \cite{Zhang2020PlasmonicKinetics,Berk2020TrackingSpeckle}.
-Moreover, in such a system our analysis is simplified because a scalar model, in which the scalar field corresponds to the out of plane $E_z$ component of the SPP field, can be used to describe SPP scattering \cite{Bozhevolnyi1998ElasticExperiment,Evlyukhin2005Point-dipoleLimitations}.
-The Green's function for points near the surface ($z,z'\ll\lambda_0$) for this model can be approximated as \cite{Evlyukhin2005Point-dipoleLimitations,SoNdergaard,Sndergaard2003VectorialInteractions}
+Our example therefore represents an important model system where multiple scattering enhancements can affect single particle sensing and tracking \cite{Zhang2020PlasmonicKinetics,Berk2020TrackingSpeckle}. {A schematic of the system under consideration is shown in the inset of Figure~\ref{fig:gold_dressed_monte_carlo_sim}, in which an SPP propagating along a metal-dielectric interface (with permittivities $\varepsilon_m$ and $\varepsilon_d$ respectively), is scattered from nanoparticles resting on the substrate (see also Ref.~\citenum{Berk2020TrackingSpeckle} for further details).
+SPPs can either scatter into other SPPs propagating in a random direction along the metal surface or into waves propagating away from the surface where they are then ultimately detected in the far-field.} {A dipole approximation is valid in this system when surface dressing effects are weak as discussed fully in Ref.~\citenum{Evlyukhin2005Point-dipoleLimitations}}.
+In such a system our analysis is especially simplified when $|a| \ll 1$, where $a=[\varepsilon_d/(-\varepsilon_m)]^{1/2}$, because a scalar model can be used to describe SPP scattering \cite{Bozhevolnyi1998ElasticExperiment,Evlyukhin2005Point-dipoleLimitations}.
+Specifically, the relevant scalar field corresponds to the out of plane $E_z$ component of the SPP field, such that only the $G_{zz}$ component of the Green's tensor is considered.
+The scalar Green's function for points near the surface ($z,z'\ll\lambda_0$) for this model can be approximated as \cite{Evlyukhin2005Point-dipoleLimitations,SoNdergaard,Sndergaard2003VectorialInteractions}